 Fleming served the city of Brandon as alderman for ward 1 during the years 1895 to 1899 during which times he chaired several committees.
 In 1905, he was elected Mayor by a large majority, serving until 1906.
-He served a second term from 1911 to 1913.
+He was a Liberal candidate for the Brandon City consituency in the 1907 provincial general election.
+He served a second term as Mayor of Brandon from 1911 to 1913.
 He served as Clerk of the Manitoba Legislature from 1915 to 1919, and from 1925 to 1928.
 He was a member of the Civil Service Commission of Manitoba from 1918.
 He helped to organize, and was the first President of the Union of Manitoba Municipalities, later appointed its Honorary President.

-On 6 September 1892, he married Annie Elizabeth Matheson, daughter of Gilbert Matheson and Ann Sutherland.
+On 6 September 1892, he married Annie Elizabeth Matheson (1870-1947, daughter of Gilbert Matheson and Ann Sutherland).
+They had no children.
 He was a member of the Brandon Club, Brandon Golf Club, Polo and Lacrosse Clubs, and Canadian Club.
 He lived at 338 Victoria Avenue, Brandon.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

-We thank Chris Macdonald for providing assistance information used here.
+We thank Chris Macdonald and Sandy Jasper for providing assistance information used here.